charlie5/lace-prototype-deprecated/README.md

    - Requires an implementation of the Ada POSIX API (i.e. FLORIST).

+*
+  - Most components mentioned are in a prototype repository (some are more up to date than others).
+  - Main idea is to tidy/add each repo, in turn, beginning with the base tier.

 ~~~~~~~
 Content
 ~~~~~~~

    - Components are organised into dependendy tiers (ie layers).
-   - Each component in a tier can *only* depend on components in lower tiers.
+   - Each component in a tier can only depend on components in lower tiers.
-   - The result is that components are naturally organised into Base, Low, Mid, High And Top tiers.

    - Diagram: 'lace/document/components/lace-components.png'.